AriezLabs/blog/content/blog/zero.md

 Generally speaking, it does hit battery life noticeably, but it's not too bad - I can still get through a day with a single charge, and the Magic Keyboard lets you charge while using anyway.

-So from a physical standpoint, it actually turned out that magnetically attaching the Pi works as well as it sounds in theory.
-However, there were other issues.
+So from a physical standpoint, it actually turned out that magnetically attaching the Pi works as well as it sounds in theory, and battery life's okay too.
+However, I ran into other issues.

 For example, a short, angled cable is key - a convenient place to put the Zero is worth nothing if you have to deal with 2 meters of cable.
 And frankly, finding such a cable is a huge pain in the ass.
 I had to try several and ran into weirdness such as the orientation of the USB-C connector actually mattering for one cable, or another that would only deliver power from Micro USB to USB-C and not the other way around.
 In the end, [this one](https://www.amazon.de/-/en/Duttek-Adapter-MacBook-Android-Devices-black/dp/B078163B16/) worked for me.